mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 -01

-* Added attack example
+* Revised Introduction and included attack example
-* Added Resource vs Audience distinction
+* Provided context for use of Resource vs Audience
-* Updated Authorization Server and Client Processing Rules
+* Revised Response to clarify Authorization Server and Client Processing Rules
 * Updated Security Considerations
 * Document cleanup and consistency